fuzziqersoftware/newserv/README.md

 ## Usage

-Currently this code should build on macOS and Ubuntu.
+Currently newserv should build on macOS and Ubuntu.
 It will likely work on other Linux flavors too.
 It should work on Windows as well, but I haven't tested it - the build process could be very manual.
+Cygwin is likely the easiest Windows environment in which to build newserv.

 There is a probably-not-too-old macOS ARM64 release on the newserv GitHub repository.
 You may need to install libevent manually even if you use this release (run `brew install libevent`).